iodepo/odis-arch/book/gettingStarted.md

 be discovered and (re)used in predictable ways.

-### Requesting modifications to existing patterns
+### Requesting modifications to existing ODIS patterns

 Sometimes, an existing pattern is close you what you need, but there are modifications that would make it a better fit (e.g. modifying spatial metadata to include depth more explicitly).
-Many of these modifications are likely to be useful to the whole Federation, thus we encourage you to post an issue on our `odis-arch` GitHub repo [TODO:Add link].
-There, you can describe the modification and how it would help improve the description and discovery of ocean data, and the ODIS team can help shape, verify, and integrate it into the core recommendations.
+Many of these modifications are likely to be useful to the whole Federation, thus we encourage you to post an issue on our [odis-arch](https://github.com/iodepo/odis-arch/issues) GitHub repository.
+There, you can describe the modification and how it would help improve the description & discovery of ocean data, and then the ODIS team can help shape, verify, and integrate it into the core recommendations.

 ### Requesting new patterns